warp-ds/tech-docs/docs/getting-started/index.md

 ## 1. Set up fonts

-Specify fonts with which to display text in your application.
+Specify fonts to be used in your application.
 Here's an example for Finn.no:

 ```js
 @font-face {